cfcs/tlsping/readme.md

 The `proxy` is considered a potential adversary.

-The `proxy` cannot alter incoming messages without the `client` being able to detect them since it does not know the "TLS server MAC key", so the `client` will be able to reject incoming messages with an invalid MAC.
+The `proxy` cannot alter incoming messages without the `client` being able to detect the alterations since it does not know the "TLS server MAC key", so the `client` will be able to reject incoming messages with an invalid MAC.
 The MAC'd value includes the sequence number, so it is not possible for the `proxy` to alter the order of incoming messages without invalidating the MAC for the reordered messages.

 The `proxy` is able to replace records transmitted by the client with queued PINGs.
 The user can prevent the `proxy` from doing so by either